Are you constantly working to improve your online presence?

 Have you seen the intense competition in the SERPs?

-Have you considered a pay-per-click (PPC) marketing strategy to earn traffic?
+Have you considered a pay-per-click (PPC) marketing or paid media strategy to earn traffic?

 Is PPC inbound marketing, or is it just a short-term fix?